yousafkhamza/dns-lookup-bash-script/README.md

 ----
 ## Conclusion

-It's a simple bash script for a complete DNS lookup details in a sing click.
-I hope it's usefull for who handles with a client support.
-Please let me know if you are facing any issues while using this script and please find the below contact details who needs to connect me.
+It's a simple bash script for complete DNS lookup details in a sing click.
+I hope it's useful for those who handle client support.
+Please let me know if you are facing any issues while using this script.
+Also, you guys can to reach me out with the below contact details.

 ### ⚙️ Connect with Me